santiago-pelaez/crimson-hackathon/README.md

 ## **1. Manual Approval Process Overview**

 When suspicious activity is detected such as multiple failed login attempts, VPN usage, or accessing from a suspicious IP, users are evaluated and properly escalated to the **manual review queue**.
 This ensures legitimate users aren't incorrectly flagged as attackers and that potential threats are carefully examined before any action is taken.
-For most attacks, it is assumed most attacks are escallated to a threshold of 60 or above, while still creating room for genuine human error.
+For most attacks, it is escallated to a threshold of 60.
+Human error can reasonably be categorized in the medium threshold.

 The **manual approval** process is facilitated through a backend terminal, which provides a real-time review of suspicious behavior.
 The terminal enables security personnel to observe **metadata** about each user’s activity to take appropriate action (e.g., approve access or lockout).
 ---